Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 These are not the only ones available – there are numerous more sophisticated ones, including `analyzeWithAllCompilerChecks()`, `analyzeWithContent()`, `analyzeInContext()`, and others.

-In contrast, Analysis API offers a single `analyze {}` entry point.
+In contrast, the Analysis API offers a single `analyze {}` entry point.
 Most of the API surface is accessible inside the lambda, including the `symbol` extension property that maps a `KtDeclaration` to its symbol:

 ```Kotlin